TrueBlocks/trueblocks-core/src/apps/chifra/cmd/multichain.md

 ### Open Questions
 ----
 - [ ] Chain specific data:
-  - [ ] names, prefunds, timestamps, prices, manifest, explorer urls, explorer apis
+  - [ ] names, prefunds, timestamps, prices, manifest, explorer urls, explorer apis, specials
   - [ ] Config items should be able to be read from top-level and overlaid with chain specific config

 - [ ] Chain IDs
   - [ ] User provides his/her own chain id.
 We query the chain at the RPC and verify we're connected to the rigth chain

 - [ ] TrueBlocks and other config file
   - [ ] Should it have any per-chain data (probably not)
   - [ ] Need to be able to 'merge' toml files so we can have top-level settings and per-chain overlay
   - [ ] Don't expose IndexPath and CachePath (or any config settings) directly.
 Hide behind function or use a map<string, string>

 - [ ] Server
   - [ ] How does the server handle `--chain` and/or a different default chain?
   - [ ] When running against remote gnosis server, our app does not send in the --client parameter